This note contains a collection of trading algorithms or links to algorithms

 Prices are up but we think they’re due a pull-back = Sell (or vice versa).
 Conversely, most mean reversion strategies win more often than they lose however the gain to loss ratio is smaller.
 Win:lose rates of around 70% with gain:loss of around 55% are also pretty common with profitable algo’s.

-One investment fund that makes some of its strategies public is Invictus Capital’s CRYPTO10 Hedged fund, through their litepaper.
+One investment fund that makes some of its strategies public is Invictus Capital’s CRYPTO10 Hedged fund, through its litepaper.
 In a one-line summary, the fund offers a “dynamic asset allocation strategy that dampens volatility and provides protection against losses.”

 The fund fundamentally rebalances 10 assets, which can be seen as 10 data sources, in a manner analogous to the FTSE Russell Capping Methodology, discussed in depth here, which looks like this: